Al-Futuhat al-Makkiyya: Content

 The book takes its title from the holy city of Mecca, to which Ibn Arabi travelled on pilgrimage in 1202, and in which he received a number of revelations of divine origin.

 In the Illuminations Ibn Arabi develops a theory of the imagination and the imaginary world explained by Henry Corbin.
 There is also a psychological and religious description of the effects of Allah's Love (in both the subjective and objective sense of expression).

 According to Michel Chodkiewicz, this book occupies a particularly important place in Ibn Arabi's work because it represents "the ultimate state of his teaching in its most complete form".

 Aside from Ibn Taymiyyah, his many critics have included the historian Ibn Khaldun (d.
 1406), Sufi Shaykh Ahmad Sirhindi (d.
-1624), members of the Wahhabi sect of Saudi Arabia and beyond, and an array of modern Muslim revivalists and modernists.
+1624), some of the 'Salafiyyah' and beyond, and an array of modern Muslim revivalists and modernists.
 Controversy over his teachings flared again in 1979 when the Egyptian parliament attempted to ban the republication of the print edition of The Meccan Revelations.
 The attempt failed due to public outcry.

 Women, poetry, religious love

 Women are prominently featured in the book, particularly in Chapter 178 on love.
-Ibn Arabi is initiated into religious experience by a spiritual woman called Nizham, a young Iranian woman whose name means "Harmony".
+Ibn Arabi is initiated into religious experience by a spiritual woman called Nizham, a young Persian woman whose name means "Harmony".
 He quotes the poems of the writer Rabia of Basra, who according to him is "the most prestigious interpreter" of love.
 Ibn Arabi also recounts his encounter and service to mystic Fatima bint al-Muthanna, with whom he recites Al Fātiḥah (the first surah of the Quran) and whose degree of spiritual elevation he admires.